openstack-archive/fuel-plugin-contrail/doc/source/install_guide.rst

     *   If you plan to use Heat with autoscaling, in addition to Ceilometer you need to add node with MongoDB role

-    These three roles are not necessary need to be on the same node.
+    You do not need to have these three roles on the same node.
-    You can place them on different nodes if needed, for example, Database and Analytics can be placed on dedicated nodes to improve performance.
+    You can place them on different nodes if needed.
+For example, place Database and Analytics on dedicated nodes to improve performance.

     .. image:: images/contrail-roles.png

-    Sample node configuration is provided on a picture below.
+    The figure below shows sample node configuration.

     .. image:: images/node-roles.png